replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26 and 1.27

 ### New Features {#new-features-1-101-0}
-* KOTS now supports running preflights defined in a Helm chart.
-If any Helm charts in a release contain preflights, KOTS will run those.
-If no Helm charts exist or no preflights are defined in any Helm charts, KOTS will use the previous behavior and run any preflights defined in a `kind: Preflight` file in the root of the release.
+* KOTS now supports running preflight checks defined in a Helm chart.
+If any Helm charts in a release contain preflight specifications, KOTS runs those.
+If no Helm charts exist or no preflights are defined in any Helm charts, KOTS uses the previous behavior and runs any preflights defined in a `kind: Preflight` file in the root of the release.
 For more information about preflights in Helm charts, see [Define Preflight Checks for Helm Installations
 ](/vendor/preflight-helm-defining).

 ### Improvements {#improvements-1-101-0}